Globally solving Non-Convex Quadratic Programs via Linear Integer Programming techniques: Solution Approach for non-convex QPs

 As a result, problem \eqref{QPr1} is equivalent to the following problem with a linear (instead of quadratic) objective.

-Notice that in \eqref{QPr2}, the ``complexity'' of \eqref{QP} is captured in the complementary constraints $x^T \lambda =0$.
-Next, we address the complementary constraints in \eqref{QPr2} by using {\em Big-M} constraints.
-For that purpose, in Section~\ref{sec:primaldualbounds}, we derive upper bounds $U, V \in \R^n$ on the decision variables $x, \lambda \in \R^n$ of~\eqref{QPr2} such that there are (globally) optimal KKT points $(x,\mu,\lambda) \in \R^{2n + m}$ of \eqref{QP} satisfying $x \leq U$, $\lambda \leq V$.
-Using these upper bounds, one can show (see, Theorem~\ref{thm:boundDual}) that a global optimal solution of \eqref{QP} can be obtained by solving the following optimization problem,
+Notice that in \eqref{QPr2}, the complexity of QP is captured in the complementary constraints~$x\tr \lambda =0$.
+Next, we address the complementary constraints in \eqref{QPr2} by using {\em {Big-M}} constraints.
+For that purpose, in Section~\ref{sec:primaldualbounds}, we derive upper bounds $U, V \in \R^n$ on the decision variables~$x, \lambda \in \R^n$ of~\eqref{QPr2} such that there are (globally) optimal KKT points~$(x,\mu,\lambda) \in \R^{2n + m}$ of ~QP satisfying $x \leq U$, $\lambda \leq V$.
+Using these upper bounds, one can show (see, Theorem~\ref{thm:boundDual}) that a global optimal solution of QP can be obtained by solving the following MILP